Having a Dental Emergency? Book Your Appointment Below for Fast Relief

-Save any pieces.
-Rinse the mouth using warm water; rinse any broken pieces.
-If there’s bleeding, apply a piece of gauze to the area for about 10 minutes or until the bleeding stops.
+Save any chipped or broken pieces.
+Rinse the mouth and any broken pieces with warm water.
+If there's bleeding, apply a piece of gauze to the area for about 10 minutes or until the bleeding stops.
 Apply a cold compress to the outside of the mouth, cheek, or lip near the broken/chipped tooth to keep any swelling down and relieve pain.
-Then book an appointment at the nearest Exceptional Dental as soon as possible.
+Then book an appointment at your nearest Exceptional Dental as soon as possible.

-Retrieve the tooth, hold it by the crown (the part that is usually exposed in the mouth), and rinse off the tooth root with water if it’s dirty.
+Retrieve the tooth, hold it by the crown (the part that is usually exposed in the mouth), and rinse off the tooth root with water if it's dirty.
 Do not scrub it or remove any attached tissue fragments.
 If possible, try to put the tooth back in place.
-Make sure it’s facing the right way.
-Never force it into the socket.
-If it’s not possible to reinsert the tooth in the socket, put the tooth in a small container of milk (or cup of water that contains a pinch of table salt, if milk is not available) or a product containing cell growth medium, such as Save-a-Tooth.
-In all cases, book an appointment at the nearest Exceptional Dental as soon as possible.
-Knocked-out teeth with the highest chances of being saved are those seen by the dentist and returned to their socket within 1 hour of being knocked out.
+Make sure it's facing the right way, but never force it into the socket.
+If it's not possible to reinsert the tooth into the socket, put the tooth in a small container of milk (or cup of water that contains a pinch of table salt, if milk is not available) or a product containing cell growth medium, such as Save-A-Tooth.
+In all cases, book an appointment at your nearest Exceptional Dental as soon as possible.
+Knocked-out teeth with the highest chances of being saved are those seen by the dentist and returned to their socket within one hour of being knocked out.

-See your dentist right away.
-Until you reach your dentist’s office, to relieve pain, apply a cold compress to the outside of the mouth or cheek in the affected area.
+See your dentist at Exceptional Dental right away.
+To relieve the pain until you reach our office, apply a cold compress to the outside of the mouth or cheek in the affected area.
 Take an over-the-counter pain reliever (like Tylenol or Advil) if needed.

-If the crown falls off, make an appointment at the nearest Exceptional Dental as soon as possible and bring the crown with you.
-If possible, slip the crown back over the tooth.
-Before doing so, coat the inner surface with an over-the-counter dental cement, toothpaste, or denture adhesive, to help hold the crown in place.
-Do not use super glue!
+If the crown falls off, make an appointment at your nearest Exceptional Dental as soon as possible and bring the crown with you.
+If possible, try to slip the crown back over the tooth.
+But before doing so, coat the inner surface with an over-the-counter dental cement, toothpaste, or dental adhesive to help hold the crown in place.
+Do not use super glue.

 Abscesses are infections that occur around the root of a tooth or in the space between the teeth and gums.
 Abscesses are a serious condition that can damage tissue and surrounding teeth, with the infection possibly spreading to other parts of the body if left untreated.

-Because of the serious oral health and general health problems that can result from an abscess, see your Exceptional Dental dentist as soon as possible if you discover a pimple-like swelling on your gum that usually is painful.
+Because of the serious oral and general health problems that can result from an abscess, see your Exceptional Dental dentist as soon as possible if you discover a painful pimple-like swelling on your gum.
 In the meantime, to ease the pain and draw the pus toward the surface, try rinsing your mouth with a mild saltwater solution (1/2 teaspoon of table salt in 8 ounces of water) several times a day.